Harry Sieben Sr.: Political career

 Sieben was a long-time member of the Minnesota Democratic–Farmer–Labor Party (DFL) and active in local and state politics for over thirty years.

 After assisting with the political activity of his father in Hastings, an early political experience of Sieben's came during Hubert Humphrey's successful 1948 bid for US Senate.

 In 1950, Sieben ran for Minnesota's 2nd Congressional District of the US Congress, against incumbent-since-1941, Joseph O'Hara.
 Sieben supported the Marshall Plan and providing military assistance to Europe and Asia, including Korea, where his brother James G. Sieben served.
 Sieben ultimately lost 69,304 to 46,452.

 In February 1951, he was also appointed acting director of the Office of Price Stabilization in Minnesota after being recommended for it by then-Senator Hubert Humphrey.

 In 1954, Sieben again ran for US Congress in the 2nd District.
+In September 1954, Sieben won the DFL primary with 59% of the votes, or nearly 17K tallies.
 A highlight of Sieben's campaign was a fundraising dinner for 700 people in Mankato with sitting Senator Hubert Humphrey at $5 per plate.
+In the November 1954 general election, Sieben garnered 42% of the vote, losing again to Rep. O'Hara.

 In January 1955, Minnesota Governor Orville Freeman appointed Sieben as liquor control commissioner.
 In 1957, Governor Freeman appointed Sieben as the Minnesota highway safety director, a role in which he served for four years.

 Sieben was appointed as US Marshal for Minnesota by President John F. Kennedy on May 1, 1961.

 Sieben stepped down from US Marshal position in the summer of 1962 to become the regional director of the Small Business Administration for Minnesota, North and South Dakota, and northern Wisconsin.
 During this time, Sieben was also a confidante of Governor Karl Rolvaag.

 In 1966, at the age of 52, he graduated from William Mitchell College of Law and worked as a lawyer.
 In 1968, Sieben was elected president of the Twin Cities chapter of the Federal Bar Association.

 From 1971 until his death, Sieben served as chief clerk of the United States District Court for the District of Minnesota.